 - Social factors that may impact an individual dealing with chronic pain are interpersonal relationships, medical care access, and community support resources.
 Childhood experiences, including trauma and abuse, increase risk of chronic pain.

 Psychological Treatments for Chronic Pain

 Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are the most common psychological intervention for chronic pain.
 Research studies have demonstrated the effectiveness of pain management with CBT and ACT.
-Both therapies for chronic pain rely on multiple treatment components to help patients manage pain.
+Both therapies for chronic pain rely on multiple treatment components to help patients with chronic pain.